-The Chase Chair will help address one of Berkshire's most pressing needs to build endowment for the campus community, enabling the School to honor faculty members and recruit and retain educators who follow in the footsteps of Art Chase.
+The Chase Chair will help address one of Berkshire's most pressing needs to build endowment for faculty compensation, enabling the School to honor faculty members and recruit and retain educators who follow in the footsteps of Art Chase.
 Our goal is to raise $2 million for the combined Chase Chair and Bear Tribute Sculpture.
 With your gift, you will honor Art Chase and help direct essential resources to Berkshire's faculty.

 Read on to learn more about the Chase Chair and Bear and to join in the effort.

-The Arthur C. Chase Endowed Chair in English: Berkshire's Fourth Endowed Faculty Chair
+The Arthur C. Chase Endowed Chair in English

 The Arthur C. Chase Endowed Chair in English recognizes faculty for excellence in teaching the disciplines of English composition, literature, poetry, foreign languages, or journalism.